Lalit Mohan Sharma: Legal career

 He joined the Supreme Court of India on 5 October 1987 and appointed as Chief Justice of India on 18 November 1992.
+Over the course of his Supreme Court tenure, Sharma authored 157 judgments and sat on 406 benches.

-He retired from the judicial service on 11 Feb.
-1993.
+He retired from the judicial service on 11 February 1993.

 Family and early life

-Lalit Mohan Sharma was born on 12 February 1928 in the village of Musi (Belaganj, Gaya, Bihar) in a zameendar family.
+Lalit Mohan Sharma was born on 12 February 1928 in the village of Musi (Belaganj, Gaya, Bihar) in a Bhumihar family.
 His father, Lal Narayan Sinha, was the Attorney General of India during the Prime Minister-ship of Indira Gandhi and Solicitor General of India from 17 July 1972 until 5 April 1977.
-His son, Justice Parthasarthy currently serves as a Judge in the Patna High Court.
+His son, Justice Partha Sarthy currently serves as a Judge in the Patna High Court.

 Death

 Sharma died on 3 November 2008 in Patna at his residence following a long illness.
 He was 80 years old.
 He is survived by his wife, son and daughter.